Get

 2. Puppy’s Health

 If your puppy has been eating without any issues but suddenly stops, you should check on your puppy’s health.
-A sudden lack of appetite could be some kind of gastrointestinal upset, so it might be time for a visit with your vet.
+A sudden lack of appetite could be some kind of gastrointestinal upset, so it might be time for a visit with a vet.
 But if your puppy seems to be eating other types of foods and is just avoiding the kibble, this is more likely a puppy being choosy.

 3. Teething